Smiles for America provides new smiles to first responders - Shelby County Reporter

 When he was set with the task of picking someone to receive the new smile, Dudney said Chapman was the natural choice.
 Chapman has served with the Pelham Police Department for 25 years, and Dudney said he has always been the best representative of the hard work police officers do.

 “He’s what you want out there,” Dudney said.
-“James has been with the force for years, he has served with distinction, he’s someone people look up to, he represents the whole community.”
+“James has been with the force for years, he has served with distinction, he’s someone people look up to, he represents the whole community.

 “He’s never going to be one of these people getting in trouble for being too aggressive or using unnecessary force, which is something we definitely like about him,” Dudney continued.

 Chapman said while he’s grateful for his new smile, “it’s kind of an odd feeling” receiving the smile in honor of the fallen first responders.
 “It’s a great feeling, now that it’s done.
 It was kind of difficult initially knowing what it was for,” he said.
-“I’m getting something fixed on me that needed to be fixed, meanwhile they gave their lives.
+“I’m getting something fixed on me that needed to be fixed; meanwhile, they gave their lives.
 I can’t put it into words.”

 “I feel like there are more people out there who have sacrificed more than I have,” Chapman continued.
 “I’m so grateful for it, but it’s a weird feeling.
 When they first approached me about it, it caught me off guard.”

-Trusting Dr. Dudney with his new smile, was the easiest part, said Chapman.
+Trusting Dudney with his new smile, was the easiest part, said Chapman.
 “I put it in their hands completely,” Chapman said.
 “I trust him completely.”

 Chapman said he has always taken good care of his teeth, but there was “excessive wear” that he said needed attention.